Cstannahill/ollama-desktop/README.md

 1. Drag a PDF into the drop zone.
 2. Wait for the "parsed" status.
 3. Send a message and future queries can reference the file.

+## Tool system

+Tools let the assistant perform external actions.
+Each tool implements the `Tool` trait on the Rust side and is registered in `tool::registry()`.
+The frontend lists available tools via the `list_tools` command and you can enable them per chat.

+### Adding a tool

+1. Create a struct that implements `Tool`.
+2. Insert it into the registry in `tool.rs`.
+3. Optional: expose new IPC commands if needed.

+### Web Search

+This build includes a `web_search` tool that queries DuckDuckGo's Instant Answer API (no key required) and returns up to five results.
+All requests comply with DuckDuckGo's terms of service.